giodestone/Hart-Keyboard/README.md

 ![Hart keyboard on a white background](https://raw.githubusercontent.com/giodestone/Hart-Keyboard/refs/heads/dev/Images/Image2.jpg)

-Hart is a 80% ISO layout 3D-Printable, hand-soldered keyboard based on the RP2040 platform (Raspberry Pi Pico 1).
+Hart is a 80% ISO layout 3D-Printable, hand-soldered keyboard based on the RP2040 platform (Raspberry Pi Pico 1), and Cherry-Brownlike switches.
 It is supposed to be cheap, achievable, and usable.

-This is my DIY first keyboard, so it is a bit rough around the edges.
+This is my first DIY keyboard, so it is a bit rough around the edges.

 I suggest using this a reference for making your own keyboard, rather than trying to 3D print it (but if you do - please open an issue/pull-request with your build pictures!).